MileHacker Logo

 Visa & Entry Requirements

-Indonesia's entry requirements change based on your nationality, visit purpose, and length of stay.
-Several options are available, including visa exemption for ASEAN citizens, Voa (VoA) for many countries, and the e-Visa (B211A Tourist Visa) for longer visits.
+Indonesia's entry requirements change based on your nationality, objective of the visit, and length of stay.
+Several options are available, including visa exemption for ASEAN citizens, Voa (VoA) for many countries, and the e-Visa (B211A Tourist Visa) for extended stays.
 Check IVisa or VisaHQ for specific country requirements.

-Essential documents include a passport valid for at least six months beyond entry, proof of an onward/return ticket, and evidence of sufficient funds.
+Essential documents include a passport valid for at least six months beyond entry, proof of an onward/return ticket, and evidence that you can support yourself financially.
 A fee typically applies for the VoA (around IDR 500,000 or USD 35).

 Passport Validity